BeSalt1080/python-caesar-cipher/README.md

 ![Caesar Cipher Key Input](https://raw.githubusercontent.com/BeSalt1080/python-caesar-cipher/master/sources/1.png)

-After entering the key, you will enter the menu.
+After entering the key, you will proceed to the menu.

 ## Features